MikeMaximus/gbm/GBM/readme.txt

 1. Configurations on the official game lists are no longer compatible with older GBM versions.
 	- Configurations can now use Regular Expressions to detect when a game is running, which old versions of GBM will not understand how to handle.
 	- Configurations can now use any character in the game name, which may cause backups to fail in old versions of GBM.
-	- The last official lists compatible with v1.0.7 and lower will be archived and available to download from the GBM website for users who wish to stay on an older version.
+	- The last official lists compatible with v1.0.7 and prior versions are archived and available to download from http://mikemaximus.github.io/gbm-web/archive.html for users who wish to stay on an older version.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html